tilt-dev/company/product-development/README.md

 - Links

 ## Out of scope, related, and/or future work, if applicable
+- Clubhouse story for adding additional new statuses and colors
-- We are considering surfacing some of this information to TiltCloud in real-time.
+- We are considering surfacing some of this status information to TiltCloud in real-time.
 See this Clubhouse story.
-- Clubhouse story for adding additional statuses and colors

 ## Follow up customer conversations, if applicable
 - Links to or screenshots of customer meetings, Slack conversations, etc.